 Don’t forget it’s not just about the day of the week

-So food for thought, the time of the week you send out your direct mail is important.
-We would love to plan your next direct mail campaign with you, so call us today (it’s the best day to action)!
+So, food for thought, the time of the week you send out your direct mail is important.
+We would love to plan your next direct mail campaign with you, so call us today on 0800 612 1972 (it’s the best day to take action)!

 Image Credit: Will McIlroy